GaloisInc/cheesecloth-sym-proof/doc/advice.md

 and order of entries depends on the complete key set across the lifetime of the map.
 So those indices can't be computed until the full key set (as recorded in `amap_keys`) is known.

+## `linear`

+Consists of all previous advice streams (except `term_table`) flattened into a single linear sequence.
+Different streams are interleaved as needed based on the order in which they are used.
+This stream is the final output of advice generation and can be passed to the MicroRAM interpreter for use when building the program trace.

+Dependencies:

+* After all other advice streams